-Our team had a long term relationship with the growth and refinement of ITRI’s web communication strategy – I provided user experience leadership for these large group of multilingual web sites for over 6 years.
-We continuously balanced business and user needs, centralized resources but decentralized data collection, refined the visual and editorial voice presented to the site visitors, and moved from an engineering to a user first mind set.
-All of this was to improve the overall user experience with the site.
+Our team had a long term relationship with the growth and refinement of ITRI’s web communication strategy.
+Within that team, I provided user experience leadership for a large group of multilingual web sites for over 6 years.

-While we employed constant iteration to various aspects of the external websites, the organization tended to focus on larger changes.
+While we employed constant iteration to various aspects of the external websites, we would often find ourselves directed to cyclically perform major redesigns of the main corporate website.
 In this redesign we focused on improving information find-ability, enterprise design guidelines and standards, web standards, usability improvements, and implementation of an Interwoven content management solution.

-I was the user experience lead, and had responsibility for information architecture (using methods like task analysis, card sorting, wire-framing, personas), design, prototyping and user testing.
+I was the user experience lead, and had directly responsible for information architecture and visual design.
+We employed a number of different methods within our primarily waterfall development process, those included: task analysis, card sorting, wire-framing, personas, prototyping and user testing.

 Our design process is shown below: